nbuilding/N-lang-docs/docs/features/native_functions.md

 Applies the given function to each item in the given list.
 If the function returns `none`, the item will not be included in the list; otherwise, the contained value in the `maybe` value will be included in the new list.
-Returns a new list containing the resulting `yes` contained values given by the function.
+Returns a new list containing the resulting `yes`-contained values given by the function.

 `filterMap` is intentionally generalised because `filter` and `map` can be easily defined in terms of `filterMap`.